Your brand is your business’s most valuable asset. And like other business assets, your brand needs an overhaul every now and then.

 5. Your business model or strategy has changed

-Sometimes the strategic objectives on which a company is founded are not its same goals five years down the road.
-Whether it’s unforeseen market opportunities or changes in technology, business models change.
-And when your business changes, so must your brand.
-The way your company is perceived by those it serves (i.e., your brand) should always align with the way it operates behind the scenes.
+As we’ve seen recently, you can’t always predict the outside forces that will compel changes to your business.
+But when your business model or strategy changes, so must your brand.
+The way your company is perceived by those it serves should always align with the way it operates behind the scenes.

 6. You’ve outgrown your brand

 Knowing when to rebrand your business can be as easy as realizing you’ve outgrown your brand.